Vapor pressure osmometry: M_{n} Calculation and Calibration

-It is necessary to calibrate a vapor phase osmometer and it is important to note that K is found for a particular solvent, operational temperature, and type of commercial apparatus.
+It is necessary to calibrate a vapor phase osmometer and K is found for a particular solvent, operational temperature, and type of commercial apparatus.
 A calibration can be carried out using a standard of known molecular weight.
 Some possible solvents for VPO include toluene, tetrahydrofuran, or chloroform.
 Once the experiment is performed, concentration and output voltage data can be graphed on a plot of (ΔV/c) versus c.
 The plot can be extrapolated to the y-axis in order to obtain the limit of (ΔV/c) as c approaches zero.
 The equation above can then be used to calculate K.

 Alternatives

 Vapor phase osmometry is well suited for the analysis of oligomers and short polymers while higher polymers can be analyzed using other techniques such as membrane osmometry and light scattering.
 As of 2008, VPO faces competition from matrix-assisted laser desorption ionisation mass spectrometry (MALDI-MS), but VPO still has some advantages when fragmentation of samples for mass spectrometry may be problematic.